mogill/parallel-xml2json/README.md

 The return value of `parXML2json.parseAll()` is an object:
 ```
 {
-   outputEMS : <object>,     // EMS object used to access JSON data
-   readEMSDescr : <object>,  // EMS descriptor to be used as the argument to ems.new() by future programs
+   readEMSDescr : <object>,  // EMS descriptor used by future programs
    nRecords : <integer>,     // JSON elements are stored at indexes 0...nRecords-1
-   nBytesParsed : <integer>  // Number of bytes inspected while parsing (will be greater than the file size)
+   nBytesParsed : <integer>  // Number of bytes inspected while parsing
 }
 ```

+### Global `XML2jsonEMS` Variable
-Upon return, every process has the global variable `XML2jsonEMS` defined with an EMS object that may be used to access the JSON elements.
-This is "exported" because in the fork-join model the non-master threads do not have any other way of returning data or having a side-effect.
+Upon return, every process has the global variable `XML2jsonEMS` defined with an EMS object that may be used to access the JSON elements (ie: `XML2jsonEMS.read()`).
+This is required for per-process data persistence during serial regions, without which all the required modules would need to be reloaded at each fork.

 ## Future Work